BenHowkins/JavaScript_Project/README.md

     -   #### Returning and Frequent Visitor Goals

-        1. As a Returning Visitor, I want to be a quickly and easily start a new game whenever I start the page.
+        1. As a Returning Visitor, I want to be able to quickly and easily start a new game whenever I start the page.

 -   ### Design
     -   #### Colour Scheme
         -   The main colours used for the text are Charcoal Grey and Light Blue.
-This is because they are both are related to Ice Hockey as Charcoal Grey is very similar to the color of a puck and the Light Blue is similar to the Blue lines on the rink.
+This is because they are both related to Ice Hockey as Charcoal Grey is very similar to the colour of a puck and the Light Blue is similar to the Blue lines on the rink.
-        -   The background for the "Rules" and "Game" areas of the page is a Light Grey color.
-This is color is used as it doesn't clash with the Charcoal Grey of the text and it also helps to emphosize these two important areas of the page.
+        -   The background for the "Rules" and "Game" areas of the page is a Light Grey colour.
+This is colour is used as it doesn't clash with the Charcoal Grey of the text and it also helps to emphasise these two important areas of the page.
-        -   There is a Dark Red and Blue color used for the background of each team's score counter as well as their text in the "Results Box" when they "score".
+        -   There is a Dark Red and Blue colour used for the background of each team's score counter as well as their text in the "Results Box" when they "score".
     -   #### Typography
-        -   The Raleway font is the main font used for Text in website and Abyssinica SIL used for the Headings.
-They also have Sans Serif and Serif respectively as their fallback fonts in case for any reason they aren't imported into the site correctly.
+        -   The Raleway font is the main font used for the Text on the website and Abyssinica SIL is used for the Headings.
+They also have Sans Serif and Serif respectively as their fallback fonts in the case for any reason they aren't imported into the site correctly.
 I used these as they are clean fonts I have used before, so I feel they are both attractive and appropriate.
     -   #### Imagery
         -   Imagery is important.
 There are three main images on the page: A Hockey Stick, A Hockey Net and A Hockey Puck.
-These are used to illistrate the choices available to they player as well as the buttons to play the game with.
+These are used to illustrate the choices available to the player as well as the buttons to play the game with.

 ## Features